-- You can provide them and their helpers with access to this easy to use chart which centralises the most reputable resources and advice about selling their homes from Government, Societies, Boards, Trusts and other helping bodies.
+- You can provide them and their helpers with the easy to use chart above which centralises the most reputable home sale resources and advice from Government, societies, boards, trusts and other helping bodies.

 - You can also advise them a free real estate agent vetting service is available to help protect them.
 If it helps, please feel welcome to make a call from your office while they are with you to our free phone 0800 789 532.
 We can start with a conference call together to discuss 'where to from here'.